Research in Motion

 2. Erosion of Trust

-– Patients lose confidence in healthcare systems when titles are misused and results are inconsistent.
+– Patients lose confidence in healthcare systems when titles are misused, and results are inconsistent.

 3. Legal and Ethical Ambiguity